Intentions (Justin Bieber song)

 "Intentions" is a song by Canadian singer Justin Bieber featuring American rapper Quavo.
 It was released as the second single from Bieber's fifth studio album, Changes, on February 7, 2020.
 On March 19, 2020, Bieber released an acoustic version of the song, a solo version that does not include Quavo.
-The single received positive reviews from music critics, reached number one in Malaysia, New Zealand, and Singapore, and reached the top forty in twenty-two additional countries.
+In contrast to "Yummy", "Intentions" received positive reviews from music critics, reached number one in Malaysia, New Zealand, and Singapore, reached the top ten in several countries including Australia, Canada, Ireland, the United Kingdom, and the United States, and reached the top forty in many additional countries.
 The music video for "Intentions" was nominated for an MTV Video Music Award.

 Background

 The title of the song was first revealed in the episode titled "Bieber Is Back" of the YouTube docu-series Justin Bieber: Seasons that was released on January 27, 2020, in which "Intentions" was written down on a note on a board containing candidate tracks for Changes.
 On February 4, 2020, Bieber posted a tweet stating: "Big announcement tomorrow".
 He teased the song and the music video by posting a short trailer on twitter on the following day.
 The single was released along with the music video two days later.
 When asked why he named the song "Intentions" during an MTV interview, Bieber said: "I think a lot of us forget to set intentions.
 As humans, we get caught up in our everyday worries and struggles.
 What we set our intentions on makes a difference on the outcome of our life and the quality of life that we live".

+This is the third collaboration between the two artists, following DJ Khaled and Chance the Rapper's hit singles "I'm the One" in 2017 (which also features Lil Wayne) and "No Brainer" in 2018.